Rafael Nadal to retire: What you need to know about the tennis great

 What did other sports stars have to say about Nadal’s retirement?

-- Cristiano Ronaldo: “Rafa, what an incredible race you’ve had!
+- Cristiano Ronaldo, Footballer: “Rafa, what an incredible race you’ve had!
 Your dedication, passion and incredible talent have inspired millions around the world.
 It has been an honour to witness your journey and to be able to call you a friend.
 Congrats on an amazing career!
 Enjoy your retirement!”

-- Jannik Sinner: “It’s tough news for all the tennis world, and not only the tennis world.
+- Jannik Sinner, Tennis player: “It’s tough news for all the tennis world, and not only the tennis world.
 I was very lucky to get to know him.
 He’s an unbelievable person.”

-- Coco Gauff: “You are amazing!
+- Coco Gauff, Tennis player: “You are amazing!
 It’s been so incredible to witness your greatness and work ethic and be able to learn from it.
 Wishing you all the best in the next chapter.”

-- Ons Jabeur: “Thank you Rafa for inspiring me and all of us.
+- Ons Jabeur, Tennis player: “Thank you Rafa for inspiring me and all of us.
 You will be missed.”

-- Spain football: “One of our own and one of the greatest athletes our country has ever produced is retiring.
-Thank you Rafa, for your titles, for your values and for being the voice of our last Euro.
-Please let us shout it one more time.
-Vamos, Rafa!”
+- Vinicius Jr., Footballer: “One of the greatest athletes our country has ever produced.
+Thank you for your titles, your values…VAMOS RAFA!.”

-- David de Gea: “You made me love tennis.”
+David de Gea, Footballer: “You made me love tennis.”

-- Marc Marquez: “Thank you Rafa for being a reference for all of us!”
+- Marc Marquez, MotoGP champion: “Thank you Rafa for being a reference for all of us!”

 Thank you @RafaelNadal for inspiring me and all of us ❤️🙏